 Weather Up’s our go-to in Tribeca for a nice, comfortable cocktail spot with small plates.
 The vibe here veers slightly towards the date-y, and on a weekday a lot of people here are going to be in suits, but it’s also casual enough for a platonic hang.

-A bright, funky tiki-themed lounge on Avenue A. The drinks are big and sweet, and the snacks – like tuna poké – are pretty good.
+A bright, funky tiki-themed lounge with vegan Polynesian food on Avenue A. The drinks are big and sweet, and the snacks – like mango poké – are pretty good.
 It’s a nice change of pace from the endless dark, wood-paneled whiskey bars.

 The cafe out in front of The Standard right on Bowery is an easy go-to if you’re not even sure if drinking is on the table.
 No one will bat an eye if you order a coffee and the hummus plate.
 They also won’t bat an eye if you order a shot of vodka at 5pm.

 This been-around-for-forever place was recently revamped by some cocktail experts.
 It still has some of its St. Marks Place divey vibes, but with quality drinks and a lack of beer stench.
 It’s a good time without any pretentiousness.
 The food menu is limited but definitely snack-worthy.

 Though The Wren gets completely overrun during peak weekend hours, it’s pretty ideal for a weeknight after-work drink meetup.
 The British pub-style menu has both snacks and entrees, and surprisingly enough, there’s plenty of seating.

 The Boilermaker is a great, inexpensive option for fun drinks and straight-up bar food.
 Happy Hour’s until 8pm, during which you can get a classic selection of cocktails for $8 each.
 They also have a drink called a White Trash Negroni, so.